Each year we turned to the abundance that is offered through foraging in our local region, including Wild Mushrooms and Rose hips.

 My Healing Flower garden

-My flower garden here at TARA could be described as wild cottage garden.
+My flower garden here at Tara Springs could be described as wild cottage garden.
 It is also quickly becoming a collectors garden of healing flowers and herbs.
 In this blog I focus on flowers.
 I will be writing more blogs in future on herbs.

 We have a range of perennial flowers that emerge again and again year after year, expanding and thereby offering us divisions to extend the garden beds, and to pot up for others to enjoy.
 Many of the annuals readily self seed offering new creative displays in the garden.